wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-sap-deployment-guide.md

 For more details see chapter [Scenario 3: Moving a VM from on-premises using a non-generalized Azure VHD with SAP][deployment-guide-3.4].

-### <a name="db477013-9060-4602-9ad4-b0316f8bb281"></a>Scenario 1: Deploying a VM out of the Azure  Marketplace  gallery  for SAP
+### <a name="db477013-9060-4602-9ad4-b0316f8bb281"></a>Scenario 1: Deploying a VM out of the Azure Marketplace for SAP
-Azure offers the possibility to deploy a VM instance out of the Azure  Marketplace  gallery , which offers some standard OS images of Windows Server and different Linux distributions.
+Azure offers the possibility to deploy a VM instance out of the Azure Marketplace, which offers some standard OS images of Windows Server and different Linux distributions.
 It is also possible to deploy an image that includes DBMS SKUs e.g. SQL Server.
 For details using those images with DBMS SKUs please refer to the [DBMS Deployment Guide][dbms-guide]

-The SAP specific sequence of steps deploying a VM out of the Azure  Marketplace  gallery  would look like:
+The SAP specific sequence of steps deploying a VM out of the Azure Marketplace would look like:

-![Flowchart of VM deployment for SAP systems using a VM image from Azure  Marketplace][deployment-guide-figure-100]  gallery][deployment-guide-figure-100] 
+![Flowchart of VM deployment for SAP systems using a VM image from Azure Marketplace][deployment-guide-figure-100]

 Following the flowchart the following steps need to be executed:

 #### Create virtual machine using the Azure Portal
-The easiest way to create a new virtual machine using an image from the Azure  Marketplace  gallery  is through the Azure Portal.
+The easiest way to create a new virtual machine using an image from the Azure Marketplace is through the Azure Portal.
 Navigate to <https://portal.azure.cn/#create>.
-Enter the type of operating system you want to deploy, e.g. Windows or SUSE and select the version.
+Enter the type of operating system you want to deploy in the search field, e.g. Windows, SLES or RHEL and select the version.
 Make sure to select the deployment model "Azure Resource Manager" and click Create.

 The wizard will guide you through the required parameters to create the virtual machine along with all required resources like network interfaces or storage accounts.
 Some of these parameters are: